lthh91/100DaysOfMLCode-journal/README.md

 On the next step: I think I will need to run it on some kind of server with the full dataset, as well as fine-tune the model.
 See you all tomorrow!

 <b>Link to work:</b> https://github.com/lthh91/Starcraft-Python-AI---Huy-Mai

+<h3>Day 8 - Sunday, July 15th, 2018 </h3>
+<b>Today's Progress:</b> Today is the World Cup final day, so I kind cut it short.
+Anyway, I trained the model with full data (using notebooks.csc.fi), and it seems to me that the bot really performed better than before, though there were still lost games.
+The biggest issue lies on the computing capacity, as I need to run tensorflow and keras in every iteration, the game gets very laggy on my laptop (whose GPU, unfortunately, is not supported by CUDA and Tensorflow).
+The trained model file is very heavy (>400 Mb) and can't even be uploaded to Github, but with the data I provide, you can get a somewhat similar model as mine by running the file training-model.py.

+I guess with the learning purpose, this project was a success, though I am very sure I can improve it way further if I have access to better hardware.
+I think I will take on with a new project and maybe come back to this one in a more suitable time.

+<b>Link to work:</b> https://github.com/lthh91/Starcraft-Python-AI---Huy-Mai